 figure out exactly how much time you do have, and then to

-use that time effectively.
-If you do not know how much time you have in a day/week/month to study, how would you even try to manage it?
+do not know how much time you have in a day/week/month to study, how would you even try to manage it?

 Another important step is to set goals and to reward yourself for achieving them.